clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 ;;  ...)
 ```

-Note: prior to version 0.5.5 options could be specified as top-level (unrolled)
-keyword/value arguments but that does not compose well and was deprecated in
-0.5.5 (and support will be removed in 0.6.0).

 ### Processing a result set lazily

 Since `query` returns a fully realized result set, it can be difficult to